shamblett/dartivity/README.md

 ## Testing

 The test directory provies unit tests and standalone test for messging only, client IOT device only and both modes.
-To run the IOT device tests suitable IOT servers need to be present sucha s the Iotovity projects 'simpleserver'' somewhere on your test network.
+To run the IOT device tests suitable IOT servers need to be present such as the Iotovity projects 'simpleserver'' somewhere on your test network.
 Also, you need a working pub/sub 'pull' account.
 Please inspect the various files in the test directory for API usage and client configuration.